UCI-GDIM32-W25/in-class-activities-PeiyiXiong/README.md

 ## W7 In-class Activity
 ### Activity 1
 Note: I control the chick using the WASD keys, the chick can move forward, backward, left, and right.
 When the chick approaches the duck, the duck will follow the chick until the chick moves away from the duck or hides behind an obstacle (when the duck cannot see the chick).

+From the scripts, I learn that make a simple state machine with two states for a duck(wandering and pursuing the player).
+I also get to know how to use Raycast and SphereCast in Unity to check the line of sight and obstacles, and use Gizmos to see the detection clearly.
+Besides, the control movement only on the X/Z plane in 3D games by setting the Y-axis to zero and normalizing direction vectors.
 ### Activity 2
 Attendance: Peiyi Xiong, Ruixuan Pan